madewithlove/elasticsearcher/README.md

 ### Defining an index

-A simple [index](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/_basic_concepts.html#_index) exists out of a name and one or more mappings (types).
+A simple [index](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/_basic_concepts.html#_index) exists out of a name and one or more types (+mappings).
 This can be created as:

 ```
 class SuggestionsIndex extends \ElasticSearcher\Abstracts\IndexAbstract